 Submodularity and differential privacy are both burgeoning fields that have been attracting a lot of interest lately, particularly in a machine learning context.
 Submodular functions are essentially the class of all functions that exhibit diminishing returns.
 Differential privacy, on the other hand, aims to provably maintain privacy by guaranteeing that any one individual’s data does not significantly influence the outcome of an algorithm.
 We present a general framework for privately maximizing submodular functions under a variety of constraints.

-- Submodularity: From Sets to Sequences (paper in preparation):
+- Submodularity on Hypergraphs: From Sets to Sequences (paper under review):

 - Source Identification of Contagions in Networks

 Over the course of the last decade, one of the most studied problems in the field of network science has been the prediction and modeling of the spread of a contagion through a network.
 However, the inverse problem where the resulting spread is known, but the source is unknown, has received considerably less attention.
 Given a graph and a subset of “infected” vertices, we want to create an algorithm that accurately and efficiently identifies the most likely source of the infection.